 - Age-Appropriate Vision Milestones

 An infant's eyes are sometimes uncoordinated and may look cross-eyed.
-Within two months, the child can follow faces and objects and look at his or her hands.
+Within 2 months, the child can follow faces and objects and look at his or her hands.

 - Amenorrhea in Teens